 The first thing to consider is where the wedding will take place.
 If it’s in a mid-sized city like Seattle or St. Louis, your price will probably hover around the average for the U.S.

-The graph on the right shows the average officiant fee for a number of different cities.
+The adjoining graph shows the average officiant fee for a number of different cities.

 Note: In the case of destination weddings, the couple will generally cover the officiant’s travel costs.
 But since traveling is always a hassle, this type of ceremony might also call for a higher officiant fee.
 Of course, make sure to work these details out ahead of time.